FfinguMpingo/FfinguMpingo/README.md

 - 👋 Hello, I’m @FfinguMpingo
-- 👀 I’m interested in learning all things Swift
+- 👀 Interested in learning all things Swift
-- 🌱 I’m currently learning SwiftUI
+- 🌱 Always learning more SwiftUI
-- 💞️ I’m looking to collaborate on nature-related NFTs
+- 💞️ Looking to collaborate on nature-related NFTs and Web3 projects
 - 📫 How to reach me ... @mpingotinyhouse on IG

 <!---